 Primary objectives of a shareholders' agreement are to:

-- Minimize disputes over the administration of the corporation.
+- Set out a process for dealing with disputes between shareholders/management in relation to the administration of the corporation.

-- Determine the mechanism of valuing shares which are being transferred or sold.
+- Determine the mechanism for valuing shares which are being transferred or sold.

 - Protect the interests of minority shareholders.

-- Create a way for the sale and purchase of shares in the event of the death or disability of a shareholder and a formula as to how the shares are to be valued at the time of such a purchase and sale.
+- Establish the mechanics for the sale and purchase of shares in the event of the death or disability of a shareholder .

 The shareholders’ agreement is one of the most important tools of the business succession plan.